 What you should bring

-As the climate in the mountain can be quite moody and go from sunny to freezing in a matter of minutes, I would recommend layering up and be ready for any king of weather.
+As the climate in the mountain can be quite moody and go from sunny to freezing in a matter of minutes, I would recommend layering up and be ready for any kind of weather.
 Hiking gear checklist:

 - Hiking boots